 - Disneyland (Harbor Blvd. near East Shuttle Way)

 The Commuterlink buses have Wi-Fi, charging ports and comfortable seating.
 Ribbit, ribbit!

 Getting to Universal Studios Hollywood

 It may not be the Hogwarts Express, but you CAN take a train to Universal Studios from Union Station In LA.
 From Union Station (which has trains coming to it from all directions in the surrounding areas via Amtrak and Metrolink), you can use your Metrolink ticket to transfer to the Red Line Metro Rail subway.
 Travel on the Red Line Westbound the direction of North Hollywood, and exit at Universal City/Studio City.
 There, you will find a free shuttle that will take you right to the front gate of Universal Studios Hollywood.
-The shuttle runs every 10-15 minutes, seven days a week, from 7 a.m. until two hours after park closing.
+The shuttle runs every 10 to 15 minutes, seven days a week, from 7 a.m. until two hours after park closing.

 Note that if you are already in the LA area, you can probably buy the Metro Rail tickets for much less if you do not need to use Metrolink to get to Union Station.
-You can find the Metro train schedule here.
-Be sure to check your dates before your trip just to be sure there aren’t any closures or changes.
+Use the Metro Trip Planner to plan your trip.
+Check your dates before your trip just to be sure there aren’t any closures or changes.

 We recommend buying your Universal Studios Hollywood tickets in advance since they are much more expensive at the gate.
-Our tickets can save you up to $37 from the Front Gate ticket window prices (depending on when you want to visit).
+Our tickets can save a lot of green compared to the Front Gate ticket window prices (depending on when you want to visit).
 If you are taking Harry Potter fans to the Wizarding World, you can pretend that the train really is the Hogwarts Express.
 That’s the best we can offer since you can’t arrive by broomstick, Floo powder, portkey or by disapparating.
 But if we figure out how to arrive by magic, we’ll let you know!